thaykrgl/30DaysOfJavascript/Exercises/Day05/README.md

 }
 ```

 ### 31) Divide the countries array into two equal arrays if it is even.
-If countries array is not even , one more country for the first half.
+If countries array is not even , one more country for the first half

 ```
 let middle = 0;